elko-dev/react-web-template/README.md

 5. Run in terminal `npm start`.

 ## Documentation
-The documentation for the Paper Kit React is hosted at our [website](https://demos.creative-tim.com/paper-kit-react/#/documentation/introduction?ref=pkr-github-readme).
+The documentation for the Paper Kit React is hosted at our [website](https://demos.creative-tim.com/myapp/#/documentation/introduction?ref=pkr-github-readme).

 ## File Structure

 Within the download you'll find the following directories and files:
 ```
-paper-kit-react
+myapp
 .
 ├── CHANGELOG.md
 ├── ISSUE_TEMPLATE.md